-The following procedures should be followed if your foster dog bites you, a member of your household, or anyone else.
+The following procedures should be followed if your foster dog bite/scratch breaks skin on you, a member of your household or anyone else.

-- o The dog should be immediately removed to safe environment: a crate or other option that both prevents further injury to the person and provides a calm environment for the dog - o The incident should be reported immediately to the foster team - SAPA! requires an internal incident report to be completed by the foster (See Page 10) - o The Foster Manager and Director of Operations will determine if the dog should stay in the foster home and/or what behavior modification training is needed.
+- 1) The dog should be immediately moved to a safe environment: a crate or other option that both prevents further injury to the person and provides a calm environment for the dog. - 2) The incident should be reported immediately to the foster team with pictures included in the email. - SAPA! requires an internal incident report to be completed by the foster which will be sent to you via email by the foster team. - o The Foster Manager and SAPA!
+Director will report to the county the incident and determine if the cat should stay in the foster home and/or what behavior modification training is needed.